flyntwp/flynt-docs/tutorial/first-component/using-acf.md

 ## 2.4 Understanding the Flynt Data Flow

 At this point it is important to understand how the Flynt Core plugin is passing this data to the view.
-In actual fact, the data function uses the data passed to the template referenced by its keys.
+Timber uses the data passed to the template, but before this point it is still possible to interact with and add to the data.
 This can be understood much easier with the flowchart below:

 <pre class="language- flowchart">
   <code>